RobertFraser415/NASA-VIEWS/README.md

 USER STORIES//
 	Adult McAdultson - Wants to easily see the Astronomy Picture of the Day and read its description.
-	  		- He may want to peruse the catalog of Rover Photos once he see's they're viewable.
+	  		- They may want to peruse the catalog of Rover Photos once they see they're viewable.

 	Kid McKiddy - Also wants to see the APOD and peruse the ROVER Curiousity photos with ease
-	   	    - Kiddy wants to show his friends the APOD and his science teacher.
+	   	    - Kiddy wants to show their friends the APOD and their science teacher.

 HURTLES AND  OBSTACLES //
-	I was able to get all my goals accomplished for this project and worked through several very confusing hurtles / obstacles with the basic structuring of Javascript and with CSS ultimately to find victory through research and help from my classmates!
+	I was able to get all my MVP goals accomplished for this project and worked through several very confusing hurtles / obstacles with the basic structuring of Javascript and with CSS.
+Ultimately, I found victory through research and help from my classmates!